ansible/ansible-documentation/docs/docsite/rst/community/collection_development_process.rst

 .. code-block:: yaml

   - scope - description starting with a lowercase letter and ending with a period at the very end.
-Multiple sentences are allowed (https://github.com/reference/to/an/issue or, if there is no issue, reference to a pull request itself).
+Multiple sentences are allowed (https://github.com/reference/to/an/issue or if there is no issue, reference to a pull request itself).

 The scope is usually a module or plugin name or group of modules or plugins, for example, ``lookup plugins``.
 While module names can (and should) be mentioned directly (``foo_module``), plugin names should always be followed by the type (``foo inventory plugin``).